wuxxin/machine-bootstrap/README.md

 + efi and legacy bios boot compatible hybrid grub setup with grubenv support
 + one or two disks (will be automatically setup as mirror if two disks)
 + root on luks encrypted zfs / zfs mirror pool (encrypted storage at rest)
-+ other common and less common storage setups
+    + and other common and less common, easy to configure storage setups
 + modern initial ramdisk based on dracut with ssh for remote unlock luks on startup
 + recovery system installation (based on ubuntu casper) on EFI partition
     + unattended cloud-init boot via custom squashfs with ssh ready to login